tchwork/debug-bundle/src/Symfony/Component/VarDumper/Resources/doc/json-spec.md

 not recommended because it can break the output of the application.
-In the case of simple HTML pages, it is usually fine, but as soon as pages become more complex, when PHP is used to generate other content types (JavaScript, PDF, ZIP, etc.), this way of debugging is no more appropriate.
+In the case of simple HTML pages, it is usually fine, but as soon as pages become more complex, when PHP is used to generate other content types (JavaScript, PDF, ZIP, etc.), this way of debugging is no longer appropriate.

 If a human being is always the final reader, a powerful debug system therefore needs an intermediate representation to convey the state of a variable to the